mengbinhao/jack-note/docs/english/NPR.md

   > It will go into effect tonight and last for about a month
   > Japan was somehow going to dodge the bullet
-  > Do you get the sense that they're comfortable with giving the goverment more power at the expense of the as individuals?
+  > Do you get the sense that they're comfortable with giving the government more power at the expense of the as individuals?

 - 2020.4.14
   - deputize vi